Days in December

-Days in December was a London-based post-hardcore band who released an EP entitled "Countless Hours Making Waves".
+Days in December were a London-based rock band.
+In 2004, they released the EP Countless Hours Making Waves through Mighty Atom Records.

 Biography

 Formation

-The band was formed in December 2002 (hence the name) in North West London, England.
-Debut single "Comfort In Surrounding Space" was released on CD in 2003, and several tours ensued.
-After numerous lineup changes, the band's final incarnation included Daniel Leigh (vocals), Phil Kinman (lead guitar), Robb Wybrow (guitar & vocals), Rob Turnbridge (bass guitar), and Frankie Torpey (drums).
+Days in December formed in London in December 2002, from which the band took its name.
+Its debut single was "Comfort in Surrounding Space".
+The band subsequently performed with acts including Funeral for a Friend, Hondo Maclean, Beecher and Hiding with Girls.After numerous lineup changes, the band's final incarnation included Daniel Leigh (vocals), Phil Kinman (lead guitar), Robb Wybrow (guitar & vocals), Rob Turnbridge (bass guitar), and Frankie Torpey (drums).

 Progression

 Days in December completed tours alongside Funeral for a Friend (whose drummer Ryan Richards contributed vocals to the track "Last Chance Before The Storm"), Bullet For My Valentine, SikTh, Beloved, Dead Poetic, and Armor for Sleep, as well performances on the 2005 Taste Of Chaos UK tour, at the 2006 "Full Ponty" festival, and at the National Adventure Sports Show.

 The band was acclaimed with "Single of the Week" in Kerrang magazine, for their EP "Countless Hours Making Waves", and undertook an interview for Iron Maiden's "Bruce Dickinson Radio Show" on BBC Radio 6 Music.

-A mini-album called "Deleted Scenes" was released on 11 September 2006 on Deck Cheese Records.
-This release secured a second successive "KKKK" review in Kerrang! magazine.
+Days in December released the five-track album Deleted Scenes on 11 September 2006.